Thomas Sebastian Byrne: Bishop of Nashville

-On May 10, 1894, Byrne was appointed the fifth bishop of the Diocese of Nashville by Pope Leo XIII, covering the entire state of Tennessee.
+On May 10, 1894, Byrne was appointed the fifth bishop of Nashville by Pope Leo XIII, then covering the entire state of Tennessee.
 He succeeded Bishop Joseph Rademacher, who had been transferred to the Diocese of Fort Wayne.
-Byrne received his episcopal consecration on July 25, 1894 from Archbishop Elder, with Bishops John Watterson and Camillus Maes serving as co-consecrators, at St. Joseph's Church in Nashville.
+Byrne received his episcopal consecration on July 25, 1894, from Archbishop Elder, with Bishops John Watterson and Camillus Maes serving as co-consecrators, at St. Joseph's Church in Nashville.

 In 1893, the year before Byrne arrived in Nashville, the diocese contained 18,000 Catholics, 38 churches, and 30 priests.
 By the time of his death 30 years later in 1923, there were 25,000 Catholics, 58 churches, and 53 priests.
 One of Byrne's most significant accomplishments was the construction of a new cathedral.
 Unhappy with the size of the Cathedral of the Blessed Virgin of the Seven Sorrows, Byrne acquired new property in 1902 and completed the Cathedral of the Incarnation in 1914.
 As part of the cathedral's complex, he also built a new rectory and school.
 St. Thomas Hospital in Nashville was also established during his tenure.

-Byrne continued to gain attention for his literary work, translating Jesus Living in the Priest by Jacques Millet (1901), An Abridgment of Christian Doctrine prescribed by Pope Pius X (1905), and Geremia Bonomelli's New Series of Homilies for the Whole Year (four volumes, 1909-1911) and Christian Mysteries (four volumes, 1910).
+Byrne continued to gain attention for his literary work, translating Jesus Living in the Priest by Jacques Millet (1901), An Abridgment of Christian Doctrine prescribed by Pope Pius X (1905), and Geremia Bonomelli's New Series of Homilies for the Whole Year (four volumes, 1909–1911) and Christian Mysteries (four volumes, 1910).
 He was the author of Man from a Catholic Point of View, which he read at the Parliament of the World's Religions in 1903.

+Death

 Thomas Byrne died at his residence in Nashville on September 4, 1923, at age 82.